Zapper-fi/studio-docs/docs/apis/4-api-syntax.md

 - Maximum of 30 RPM (requests per minute)
 - Maximum of 15 wallets can be passed into 1 call as parameters.
 Any more beyond 15 wallets, and the query will fail.
 And, though we support multiple wallets bundled into 1 call, it's recommended you **query wallets one at a time** for best performance
 - Any balance less than $0.01 USD value is not included in the output
+- TTL on the data in this endpoint, once computed via a POST request, is infinite.
+The cached value does not expire.
+It will only be recomputed when a user requests the accounts balance on Zapper's frontend OR when an API user requests a recomputation

 Path